julien-paoletti/jvm-watchdog/README.txt

 Warning: The JAVA HOME variable must be set before running the watchdog.

-On unix, executes: ./run-with-unsecured-jmx.sh
+On Unix, executes: ./run-with-unsecured-jmx.sh
-On windows, executes: run-with-unsecured-jmx.bat
+On Windows, executes: run-with-unsecured-jmx.bat

-In both cases, the script starts the watchdog with JMX enabled, but without any security constrol when accessing the watchdog through JMX (i.e anonymous mode, every one can connect).
+In both cases, the script starts the watchdog with JMX enabled, but without any security control when accessing the watchdog through JMX (i.e anonymous mode, every one can connect).